snt-arg/lidar_situational_graphs/README.md

 - `map2odom`: The transform published between the map frame and the odom frame after the corrections have been applied.

-- The entire `tf_tree` for the real experiment can be seen in the figure below.
+- The entire `tf_tree` for the virtual experiment can be seen in the figure below.

 <p align="center">
   <a href="">